neuralmagic/deepsparse/README.md

 deepsparse.validate_license
 ```

-`deepsparse.validate_license` can be run with no arguments, which will reference an existing environment variable (if set), or with one argument that is a reference to the license and can be referenced in the `deepsparse.validate_license` command as either `“license_string”` or `path_to_license`.
+`deepsparse.validate_license` can be run with no arguments, which will reference an existing environment variable (if set), or with one argument that is a reference to the license and can be referenced in the `deepsparse.validate_license` command as either `<license_string>` or `path/to/license.txt`.

 To validate a license on a machine:
 1. If you have the license environment variable set in your current environment:
 	- Run the `deepsparse.validate_license` with no arguments.
 If the referenced license is valid, you should get the DeepSparse Enterprise Edition splash screen printed out in your terminal window.
-2. If you want to supply the `“license_string”` or `path_to_license`:
+2. If you want to supply the `<license_string>` or `path/to/license.txt`:
-	- Run the `deepsparse.validate_license` with either `“license_string”` or `path_to_license` as an argument.
+	- Run the `deepsparse.validate_license` with either `<license_string>` or `path/to/license.txt` as an argument.
 If the referenced license is valid, you should get the DeepSparse Enterprise Edition splash screen printed out in your terminal window.

 If you encounter issues initializing or validating your DeepSparse Enterprise Edition License, contact [license@neuralmagic.com](mailto:license@neuralmagic.com) for help.